nathan-barry/nathan.rs/content/posts/about-me.md

 ### Personal Records

 I've always been a competitive person and have enjoyed excelling in various activities.
-From lifting PRs to my highest bowling score, here are a few of my records.
+As you can see below, I am a man of many talents.

 Event | Record
 --- | ---